raluca-elena/telemetry-analysis-base/README.md

   `$docker .`

-If you want to share this image you might want to push it into a registry.
+If you want to share this image you might want to push it to a registry.
 You can do that by pushing the image running the following command:

  `$docker push NAME`

 Taskcluster has his own registry so if you want to use your image for a task you should push it there.
-There is a Makefile in this repository that builds an image and pushes it to taskcluster registry.
+There is a `Makefile` in this repository that builds an image and pushes it to taskcluster registry.

-If you are a MAC OS X and use Vagrant you need to add the Dockerfile from this repo in Vagrant and also the makefile and build it there.
+If you are a MAC OS X and use Vagrant you need to add the `Dockerfile` from this repo in `Vagrant` and also the makefile and build it there.